eeyorelife/eeyorelife.github.io/README.md

 This is work in progress.
 I intend to extend the 'tutorial' that covers the basics.

 I am not trying to replace Dan's chapter on Box2D.
 But I hope that this repository can be of help to someone who, like me, did not understand the first part of the chapter.
+Oh, and I am completely new to github, so I am not quite sure what the hell I am doing on that part either.